 “Estrogen creates a veil of accommodation,” she writes, “designed to encourage grooming and attracting a mate, and then nurturing and nourishing our family members.
 Estrogen is all about giving to others: keeping our kids happy and our mates satisﬁed.
 When estrogen levels drop before our periods, that veil is lifted.
 We are no longer alluring and fertile; we are no longer so invested in the potential daddy sticking around.
 It’s time to clean house.
 During the rest of the month you put up with all kinds of bull that you won’t tolerate the week before your period.”

-3. Hold on to the benefits of premenstrual syndrome
+3. Appreciate the benefits of premenstrual syndrome

 Dr Holland adds that every month, when your body prepares for a possible pregnancy, your progesterone levels are building and causing a smaller form of nesting.
 Toward the end of this cycle, you might feel unhappy or dissatisfied with your environment because it’s possibly not right or good for a baby.
 So, maybe those “relationship problems” caused by PMS are really your instincts telling you that your home or environment isn’t quite right for a baby…yet.